 - Check into their cash flow – Look at your parents’ financial accounts, bank statements and their checkbook register.
 Make a list of their income, such as pension, government assistance, or disability.
 List their expenses as well, such as utility bills, mortgage and car payments, credit card payments, and any other monthly expenditures.

-- Get estate planning documents organized – If you’re not already aware, find out if your parents have a living well, living trust, last will, or other estate planning documents.
+- Get estate planning documents organized – If you’re not already aware, find out if your parents have a living will, living trust, last will, revocable trust, or other estate planning documents.
+Kepe in mind that estate planning documents should be updated every five to seven years.
 This is a good time to make sure that you know your parents' healthcare wishes and to formalize them with the proper paperwork.
 Make sure you know where originals and copies are located.
-If your parents do not have these documents in place, work with them and a good lawyer to create them.
+If your parents do not have these documents in place, work with them and a good lawyer to create, update or otherwise review them.

 - Document everything you do – Whether you’re paying bills by check or you’re purchasing personal items for your parent with cash, make sure that you document everything that you do on your parent’s behalf.
 Keep copies of checks, ensure you have detailed receipts, and take thorough notes if you meet with attorneys or other professionals to discuss your elderly parent’s finances.
 These details are essential to showing your siblings that you’re taking care of your parent’s affairs responsibly.